pareshdashore19/Diabetic-Retinopathy/README.md

 -Run the commented section of the Project_1.ipynb to partition the data and reduce the size of the data to be manipulated, and change the file location.
 -Run the rest of the code blocks with the file location and path of the data stored on your system.

-Note: Since the size of the file was huge (82Gb) and the UTD server and box came up with authentication errors with the file, the file was loaded from a local folder.